moon0326/Mintube/README.md

 # Floatube

-Floatube is a minimalistic youtube viewer that just opens youtube video in a new frameless window.
+Floatube is a minimalist youtube viewer that just opens youtube video in a new frameless window.

 There is no navigation or whatsoever.
 You need to use the following keyboard shortcuts.